blarmon/aita_bot/README.md

 The bot constantly runs a loop reading in new comments from the subreddit.
 When one is found that contains the phrase '!aita_bot' the bot will reply with counts and %'s of the votes in that thread.
 (YTA, NTA, ESH, NAH, or INFO).

+Unfortunately the mods of AmItheAsshole were not bigs fans of my bot, although the users of the sub seemed to be (got my first gold!), and it has been perma-banned.
+It was partially my fault, at least.
+I didn't message them beforehand for permission.
+I just wasn't aware of the reddit culture around bots, specifically reddit mods.
+Lesson learned.
+I plan to turn a lot of this code into a reddit data collection and analysis tool.
+You can keep track of that project at [aita_data_collector](https://github.com/blarmon/aita_data_collector).
+I had a good time with this, and learned a lot regardless.

 ## The technical stuff.

 The main loop of the bot runs in the main thread.
 It reads in every new comment and looks for the '!aita_bot' phrase.